 The fieldwork draws on cross-national, quantitative datasets and qualitative materials.

-Research team: Profs.
-Jane Parker, Bernd Brandl, Valeria Pulignano and Patrice Jalette, Assoc-Profs Nazim Taskin and Fiona Edgar, Mr Andrew Barney, Dr Annie Zhang, Kerem Ceylen, and Boem Deng.
+Research team: Professors Jane Parker, Bernd Brandl, Valeria Pulignano and Patrice Jalette, Associate Professors Nazim Taskin and Fiona Edgar, Mr Andrew Barney, Dr Annie Zhang, Kerem Ceylen and Boem Deng.

 Worker autonomy and collective action

-This MURF-supported (Massey University Research Fund) study investigated the facets of worker autonomy and propensity for collective action in NZ workplaces.
+This study was supported by the MURF (Massey University Research Fund), investigated the facets of worker autonomy and propensity for collective action in New Zealand workplaces.

-Research team: Prof. Jane Parker and Assoc-Prof. Nazim Taskin.
+Research team: Professor Jane Parker and Associate Professor Nazim Taskin.

-In this one-year funded study, MPOWER researchers undertook interviews with expert informants and others across three public service agencies to assess managers' role in progressing gender equity with particular regard to female Māori and Pacific employees.
+In this 1-year funded study, MPOWER researchers undertook interviews with expert informants and others across 3 public service agencies to assess managers' role in progressing gender equity with particular regard to female Māori and Pacific employees.

 The project fieldwork informed the development of a gender equity index for the sector and developed an online network for data on gender equity and its discussion.